kodecocodes/i9t/swift-2/swift-2.markdown

 When calling a method that `throws` it is required by the compiler that you precede the call to that method with **`try`**.
 In order to capture the thrown errors you must wrap your "trying" call in a `do {}` block followed by `catch {}` blocks.
 You can choose to catch specific types of errors and respond accordingly and/or provide a "catch-all" if you're not certain of the types of errors that can be thrown.

 > **Note**: At the time of this writing, Apple has not provided a way to infer the exact type of errors that can be thrown from a method or function.
+There is also no way to declare what type of error can be thrown.
 As an API writer it is a good practice to include this information in your method's documentation.

 ```
 do {